matan-h/czip/README.md

 This project is licensed under the MIT License.

 ## created by

-this library was created and updated by [libtool](https://github.com/matan-h/libtool)
+This library was created and uploaded using [libtool](https://github.com/matan-h/libtool)